 We laboured with buckets and ladders for several Sundays, aided on at least one occasion by the fire brigade, who were equipped to get water from where it is to where it’s wanted.

 By the time of the festival in midsummer the Bear Pit looked respectable.

 Several years later, when I was teaching in Sheffield, Chris persuaded me to bring a group of Yorkshire kids to clear out the Bear Pit a second time.
 One of the Nottingham group, then his twenties, turned up and roared with laughter at the sight of us shifting another few tons of mud.
 He said it was a site for sore eyes.

 Meanwhile, Chris Charlton changed my life, recruiting me to teach extramural classes in Matlock and elsewhere.
-My part-time career in architectural and social history became Mike Higginbottom Interesting Times, which still provides me with occupation and enjoyment nearly fifty years after the Arkwright Festival.
+My part-time career in architectural and social history became Mike Higginbottom Interesting Times, which still provides me with occupation and enjoyment fifty years after the Arkwright Festival.